 You receive monthly benefits payments based on your training time and can use them to help pay for tuition and books.

 Chapter 33: Post‐9/11 GI Bill

-Your monthly benefits are paid directly to UMUC and are based on your rate of pursuit and length of service percentage.
+Your monthly benefits are paid directly to UMGC and are based on your rate of pursuit and length of service percentage.
 You receive a book allowance and may also be eligible for a housing allowance based on your length of service percentage.

 Chapter 1606: Montgomery G.I.
 Bill—Selected Reserve

 If you are eligible for the National Call to Service Program, you have a choice of the following benefits: a cash bonus, repayment of student loans, entitlement to educational benefits equal to the three year monthly Chapter 30 rate for 12 months, or entitlement to educational benefits to 50 percent of the less than three year monthly Chapter 30 rate for 36 months.

 Please read the following benefit comparison chart regarding the Post 9/11 Chapter 33 benefits.
 This page will help you decide if the new program will be beneficial to you.

 Choosing Your GI Bill Benefits

 If you meet the eligibility requirements for the Post 9/11 GI Bill®, as well as other GI Bills®, such as the Montgomery GI Bill®, you will be required to choose which benefit you wish to receive.
 For some individuals, your choice may be irrevocable.
 The Post 9/11 GI Bill® may provide a better benefits package in terms of eligibility criteria, period of eligibility, and financial value in comparison to existing educational benefit programs that remain in effect.
 However, the best program for you, if you are eligible for multiple educational benefit programs, will depend on your individual circumstance.
 Please review the eligibility requirements that apply for specific benefits and compare these benefits to those offered under other GI Bills® for more information.